ThomasKaiser/Knowledge/articles/Heatsink_Efficiency.md

 ## Preliminary conclusions

 * Board size matters since BGA ICs like RK3399 dissipate heat into the PCB's ground plane (compare Rock960 and NEO4 above).
 * With large boards orientation matters.
-Allowing for some airflow around the whole PCB and choosing large heatsink fins with sufficient spacing keeps temperatures down.
+Allowing for some airflow around the whole PCB and choosing large heatsink fins with sufficient spacing keeps temperatures down (convection).
 * optimal heat transfer between SoC and heatsink is important to keep temperatures down.
 Thermal pads suck (see not only NEO4 above and [RockPro64](https://forum.armbian.com/topic/7310-rockpro64/?do=findComment&comment=61811) but also [NanoPi Fire3](https://forum.armbian.com/topic/7260-quick-review-of-nanopi-fire3/?do=findComment&comment=61661), [NanoPi K1 Plus](https://forum.armbian.com/topic/8125-quick-review-of-nanopi-k1-plus/?do=findComment&comment=61417) and [NanoPi M4](https://forum.armbian.com/topic/8097-nanopi-m4-performance-and-consumption-review/?tab=comments#comment-61786)) and the ideal combination of SoC and heatsink is just an ultra thin film of thermal compound.
 If that's not possible replacing a thermal pad with a copper shim + thermal compound always greatly improves efficiency.
 * huge massive heatsinks with an own thermal mass are sufficient to compensate for shorter load and temperature peaks from time to time but since they store heat under constant high load they won't help that much (without some additional airflow AKA fan then).
 * If there are no mounting holes for a heatsink it might be worth a try to buy an oversized heatsink and some thermal glue.